adamdecaf/moov-go-client/client/docs/DepositoriesApi.md

 > Depository UpdateDepository(ctx, depositoryID, xUserID, createDepository, optional)

+Update Depository

-Updates the specified Depository by setting the values of the parameters passed.
+Updates the specified Depository by setting the values of the parameters passed for the userID.
 Any parameters not provided will be left unchanged.

 ### Required Parameters